 The amount of people who want everything to be like it was before Covid-19 entered our lives is shrinking.
-Many have learnt to embrace the changes the pandemic has forced us to undergo.
-For instance, companies found out that working from home does not necessarily harm productivity.
-Therefore, many organizations have introduced a hybrid working model which allows employees to blend working from home or remotely with office days.
-The hybrid model has thus come to stay.
+Many have learned to embrace the changes the pandemic has forced us to undergo.
+For instance, companies found that working from home does not necessarily harm productivity.
+Therefore, many organizations have introduced a hybrid working model which allows employees to blend working from home with office days.
+The hybrid model has come to stay.

-When assessing productivity under the new work location circumstances, the activity-based work model has proven itself to be successful.
-It encourages employees to focus on deep work when they are based at home in order not to be interrupted during concentration phases.
+When assessing productivity under these new circumstances, the activity-based work model has proven itself to be successful.
+It encourages employees to focus on deep work when they are based at home to avoid being interrupted during concentration phases.
 Team work, project meetings or other discussions are held in the office to facilitate verbal and non-verbal communication.
 Therefore, teams often establish one or more office days when everyone from that specific group will be in the office.

 3. Employees need to manage their own work week as efficiently as possible

-As employees switch their work locations more frequently than ever, there are a number of challenges that arise.
+As employees switch their work locations more frequently, there are a number of challenges that arise.
 First of all, organizing one’s work week should not become a time consuming task, but be done through an easy and straight-forward system.
 Secondly, workplace managers’ opinions are divided about whether employees should individually decide when to come into the office or whether it should be centrally decided.
 Some plead for central decision making to avoid the creation of out-office and in-office groups as well as to foster diversity (you can read more about this position in this article on HBR).
 Others are all for empowering employees to organize themselves.
-As there is no right or wrong way to do it, we can recommend making this decision dependent on your organization’s specific circumstances.
+As there is no right or wrong way to do it, we can recommend making this decision by considering your organization’s specific circumstances.

 4. Going to the office will be a social decision